-In the world of Data Analytics and Visualisation, the main goal is extracting insights from raw data.
-To derive meaningful results, you have to connect and interact with data from many sources.
-Businesses around the world use a tool like Tableau to get this job done.
-One of the most powerful tools in this domain, Tableau offers two ways to interact with data.
+The main goal of Data Analytics and Visualisation is extracting insights from raw data.
+You have to connect and interact with data from many sources to derive meaningful results.
+Businesses worldwide use a tool like Tableau to get this job done.
+One of the most powerful tools in this domain, Tableau, offers two ways to interact with data.
+To learn more about this domain, you can always pick a data science course that can boost your career in data science to new heights.

 Join us as we unveil the meaning of these two methods.
 By navigating through the pros and cons of each method, you will realise the true potential of data visualisation.